← Back to blog

 Without good indexing, useful content, and authority, GEO becomes weak.

-2. Write to be understood by humans and machines
+2. Write to be understood by both humans and machines

-Use clear titles, objective subheadings, lists, definitions, and direct answers.
+Use clear titles, concise subtitles, lists, definitions, and direct answers.

 3. Increase your trust signals